 I worked at Starz Entertainment in Denver, Colorado for 13 years.
 I started as an Intern in 2004.
-They did not hire me initially, I went to work for a new channel in Colorado Springs for a while but kept on applying until the right head producer interviewed and hired me as a P.A.
+After my internship with Starz, I worked for a new channel in Colorado Springs for a while before being hired as a P.A.
 (Production Assistant).
 I did all sorts of projects as I worked my way up to Senior Producer before being laid off in the fall of 2016.
 It was a pretty fun job.
 Watching all sorts of movies and making what are essentially music videos with them to promote whatever Starz or Encore channel, or show I was aiming to promote.
-How many can say they got paid to do something like that for a living?

 Finding the perfect music in an almost endless library of songs can be difficult.
 Fortunately, I got very lucky with this one.
 For image pieces, such as this, we would often license a popular song we heard on the radio or through other media, but this one was in our vast music library.